What does it mean to be Financially Independent?

 The program is designed to helps students with money management and covers a range of topics, such as:

 - Paying for School (With or Without Loans)

 - Saving and Investing

 - Credit Cards and Credit Scores

-- Finding a Career that will allow you to afford loan repayment
+- Finding a career that will allow you to afford an abundant financial lifestyle that includes loan repayment

 - Repaying student loans successfully